-Seborrheic keratoses are often brown and patchy and can appear anywhere on the body.
-The growths may look waxy as if they are painted onto the body.
-Some people initially mistake them for unusual-looking scabs.
+Seborrheic keratoses can range in color from black to white.
+They often appear patchy and can occur anywhere on the body.
+The growths may look waxy, and people might initially mistake them for unusual-looking scabs.

 The growths are not contagious and do not spread from contact with others.
 Some people notice that the growths tend to spread on their skin over time.

 The primary risk factor for seborrheic keratoses is age.
 Other risk factors include: